MadGalactic/auto-annotated-portfolio/content/pages/blog/security-in-action.md

   necessity.
 That’s where tools like customer questionnaires and risk assessments come into play.
-These processes not only demonstrate our commitment to security and privacy but also help us continuously improve our practices.Let’s take a behind-the-scenes look at how Symposia approaches security assurance and risk management, using real examples from our work.
+These processes not only demonstrate our commitment to security and privacy but also help us continuously improve our practices.
+Let’s take a behind-the-scenes look at how Symposia approaches security assurance and risk management, using real examples from our work.
 featuredImage:
   type: ImageBlock